-The 2- to 3-inch fruits start out purple, then change to orange and finally to red.
+The two- to three-inch fruits start out purple, then change to orange and finally to red.

 The chilies produced by ‘Sangria’ are not spicy, so this plant may be a good choice for households with curious young children who might be tempted to take a bite.